SorinAlbu/Event-planner/README.md

 # Event-planner
-This project simulates an application that creates a list of persons thast subscribed to an event.
-It verifies that input corresponds to what is requested: valid full name, email, phone number.
+This project simulates an application which creates a list of persons that subscribed to an event.
+It checks all inputs to be according to what is requested: valid full name, email, phone number.

 Main commands:
 add          - Add a new person check        - Verify if a person subscribet to event remove       - Erase a person from list